nishad/lannotate/README.md

 ## Building

-To create a production version of your app:
+To create a production version of the app:

 ```bash
 npm run build
 ```

 You can preview the production build with `npm run preview`.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.